 On September 13, 2010, the Company entered into an Amended and Restated Loan and Security Agreement with SVB and an Export-Import Bank Loan and Security Agreement.
-This amendment increased the Company's credit facility from \$10.0 million to approximately \$14.0 million.
-The amendment also increased the Company's borrowing capacity under the revolving loan facility by expanding total availability, eliminating a Term Loan reserve requirement, adding a sublimit secured by certain of the Company's foreign accounts receivable and inventory up to \$2.0 million, and adding incremental borrowing availability secured by a portion of the Company's domestic inventory.

-Interest on the term loan accrues at a rate of 10.0% per year, and interest on the revolving loan will accrue at a fluctuating rate equal to SVB's announced prime rate of interest, subject to a floor of 4.0%, plus between 1.0% and 2.0%, depending on the Company's Adjusted Quick Ratio (as defined in the Agreement).
-Principal on the term loan is being paid over 36 months in equal principal payments of \$180,556 plus applicable interest.
-The Agreement matures on April 30, 2012 and is secured by all of the Company's assets, including intellectual property.
+This amendment increased the Company's credit facility from \$10,000,000 to approximately \$14,000,000 .
+The amendment also increased the Company's borrowing capacity under the revolving loan facility by expanding total availability, eliminating a Term Loan reserve requirement, adding a sublimit secured by certain of the Company's foreign accounts receivable and inventory up to \$2,000,000, and adding incremental borrowing availability secured by a portion of the Company's domestic inventory.
+Interest on the term loan portion accrued at a rate of 10.0% per year, and interest on the revolving loan would accrue at a fluctuating rate equal to SVB's announced prime rate of interest, subject to a floor of 4.0%, plus between 1.0% and 2.0%, depending on the Company's Adjusted Quick Ratio (as defined in the Agreement).
+Principal on the term loan was being paid over 36 months in equal principal payments of \$180,556 plus applicable interest.
+The Agreement was to mature on April 30, 2012 and was secured by all of the Company's assets, including intellectual property.